department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE/research-design/coe-design-punchlist.md

 ### Throughout

-- [ ] Confirm tabs use text from H1
+- [ ] Confirm browser tabs use text from H1

 ### Public pages